steslowj/steslowj.github.io/src/content/work/webdev/575_az-environmental-data-d3.md

 ---
-title: Environmental Data in Arizona
+title: Environmental Data Vis with D3 JS
 publishDate: 2023-08-14 00:00:00
 img: /assets/preview/575_az-d3.png
 img_alt: A map of counties in Arizona, USA adjacent to a bar graph of environmental parameters.